 In support of pet identification month, Martensville Veterinary Hospital offers discounted microchips for all pets for the month of May, as well as an annual awareness event and fundraiser the last Sunday in May from 10-2pm.
 Thank you to everyone who helped us get the word out and microchip so many pets, and support local good samaritans.

-2017 , Our 6th Annual Microchip Event, will raise money for pet-specific oxygen masks for the Martensville Fire Department.
-Please contact us here or on Facebook to reserve an appointment for microchipping.
-There is no limit to the number of pets you can have microchipped.
+In 2019 , our 8th Annual Microchip Day, raised money for Canine Action Project.
+Previously, we have provided canine first aid kits and training for the Saskatoon Police Service K9 unit, and delivered pet oxygen masks and training for the local fire departments including Martensville and Warman.
+For info on the next Mircochip Day, please contact us here or on Facebook.
+There is no limit to the number of pets you can have microchipped, but we do recommend booking in advance.
 Drop by and visit us for snacks, photos, tours and other fun activities!